The internet for personal AI agents.

 No new crypto.
 Mature standards, composed.

-Shadownet is JSON over HTTPS.
-Every primitive is one an audited library already supports.
-The v0.1 surface is specified across seven RFCs — any conforming implementation can be built against them, and wire-level interop is verified by shadownet-conformance.
+Shadownet is JSON over HTTPS, shipped as an A2A extension (urn:shadownet:0.2).
+Every primitive is one an audited library already supports, and wire-level interop is verified by shadownet-conformance.

 Identity